Bed and Sofa: Production

 During lunch at a film studio cafeteria, screenwriter Viktor Shklovsky told Abram Room a plot idea for a short screenplay.
 He had previously pitched the same story to director Yuri Tarich, but Tarich had turned it down.
 Shklovsky had found the story in the pages of Komsomolskaya Pravda, a tabloid newspaper.
 The newspaper reported how, at a maternity hospital, two men came to see the same newborn child, as the young mother was married to both of them at the same time.
 The people involved were young Komsomol members, students at workers' faculties.
 They called it "a love of three," claiming that Komsomol love knew no jealousy.

 Abram Room sensed that the story had great potential for actors.
 The screenplay began to take shape in Moscow, although he didn’t have time to finish it; Room had to urgently leave for Crimea to shoot the documentary Jews on the Land.
 The script was eventually written by him on the express train from Moscow to Sevastopol.

 The film was shot on location in Moscow.

+Reception

+In a 2008 survey of their 10 favourite Russian films by Seans magazine, director Vadim Abdrashitov and film critics Veronika Khlebnikova and Andrey Shemyakin listed it tenth, and film historians Pyotr Bagrov and Aleksandr Deryabin listed it ninth.
+The Russian Guild of Film Critics placed Bed and Sofa in its list of the 100 best films in the history of Russian cinema.